 - Developing and configuring a customized Network Editing toolbar to facilitate stormwater drainage GIS editing and database integrity

-- Developing a data dictionary, including procedures for version control and GIS data maintenance using ArcGIS 10.1 and the customized toolbar
+- Developing a data dictionary, including procedures for GIS data maintenance using ArcGIS 10.1 and the customized toolbar

-- Performing on-site delivery of the finalized geodatabase and tools
+- Delivery of the finalized geodatabase and tools

-- Providing on-site end-user training to ACPWA GIS storm water database maintenance staff in the new geodatabase, methods, and tools
+- On-site end-user training to ACPWA GIS storm water database maintenance staff in the new geodatabase, methods, and tools

 Planning GIS Upgrade Project